PBearson/ESP32-With-ESP-PROG-Demo/README.md

 ## Software Setup

 **IMPORTANT:** Make sure you have ESP-IDF installed on your computer.
+Follow the guide here: https://docs.espressif.com/projects/esp-idf/en/v4.4/esp32/get-started/index.html

 Download this repository with the following command: